GREAT NEWS: Residents in DUBLIN 4 & 6 can now switch to KeyGreen for their household waste collection. Switch Today!

 Make sure to give it a good stir now and then to keep the air flowing and help everything break down smoothly.
 Keep your compost moist to help the tiny organisms thrive, turning your scraps into rich soil.
 Once your compost matures, it's ready for your garden, reducing your need for chemical fertilisers.
 This works on a commercial scale for businesses too.

-5. Be Creative with Leftovers
+5. Get Creative with Leftovers

 Why We Must Address the Food Waste Problem

 Tackling food waste is vital, not only for environmental and economic reasons but also for ethical ones.
 Discarding food means wasting the resources used in its production – like water and energy – while also contributing to greenhouse gas emissions.
 The financial impact is enormous, costing billions annually, and the ethical implications are profound, considering the global issues of hunger and food scarcity.
-Reducing food waste and upcycling food products can lead to smarter consumption, more efficient food preparation and storage, and a shift towards valuing our resources more sustainably.
-It demands changes at both individual and business levels, including adopting better practices and technologies throughout the food supply chain to minimise waste.

 FAQs: Food Waste